-The withdrawal of the United Kingdom (UK) from the EU took effect on January 1, 2021, and there are 27 member states remaining in the EU.
+The withdrawal of the United Kingdom (UK) from the EU took effect on January 1, 2021 (Brexit), and there are 27 member states remaining in the EU.
 As of January 1, 2021, the UK is a "third country" with regard to the EU (subject to the terms of the EU UK Trade Agreement) and EU law ceased to apply directly in the UK.
-However, the UK has retained the EU regulatory regime with certain modifications as standalone UK legislation.
-Therefore, the UK regulatory regime is currently similar to EU regulations, but under proposed legislation, the Medicines and Medical Devices Bill, the UK may adopt changed regulations that may diverge from the EU legislative regime for medicines and their research, development and commercialization.
-For a two- year period starting January 1, 2021, the UK has adopted transitional provisions, which inter alia apply to the importation of medicines into the UK and rely on certain EMA marketing authorization application procedures.
+However, the UK has retained the EU regulatory regime as standalone UK legislation with some amendments to reflect procedural and other requirements with respect to marketing authorizations and other regulatory provisions.
+Therefore, the UK regulatory regime with respect to medicanes and medical devices is currently similar to EU regulations, but under new legislation, the Medicines and Medical Devices Act 2021, the UK may adopt changed regulations that may diverge from the EU legislative regime for medicines and their research, development and commercialization, medical devices and clinical trials.
+The separate UK regulatory system for these areas, albeit with transitional recognition procedures in the UK, may lead to additional regulatory costs.